 Cordless tools are a necessity, which means battery chargers are also a necessity, and battery chargers are clunky and take up a lot of space.
 The M12 battery charger is the exception.
 Instead of a cumbersome AC cord, this charger runs on a Micro-USB cable.
 Once powered up, the Compact Charger can also be used to charge any other device that uses Micro-USB.
 Cordless tools are always getting lighter and more compact; it’s about time that someone brought those some things to a charger.

 Some jobs require the long-lasting power of a corded tool, while others benefit from the efficient maneuverability of a cordless tool.
 So how do you decide which version to buy?
 Most guys end up with both.

-SKILSAW is back with another worm drive table saw.
-An upgrade to the table saw they introduced in 2015, SKILSAW’s 10-inch Heavy Duty Worm Drive Table Saw is heavy-duty and powerful.
+SKILSAW’s 10-inch Heavy Duty Worm Drive Table Saw is heavy-duty and powerful.
 It has a 30-1/2 inch rip capacity and a 3-5/8 inch depth of cut so you can rip through sheet goods and 4x.
 The Dual-Field Motor is a patented design that runs cool, which SKILSAW claims will help it last longer.
-The 10-Inch Heavy Duty Worm Drive Table Saw is available now for $579.
-(Note: The saw comes in two models, one with a SKILSAW blade and the other with a Diablo blade.)
+Next, check out the top tools to splurge on this year.